makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 After some configurations, launching `console db-tools:anonymize` will be all you need to replace sensitive data by random and/or hashed ones in your database.

-There is two ways to tell the DbToolsBundle how it should anonymize your data:
+There is two ways to tell the *DbToolsBundle* how it should anonymize your data:

-1. you can use **attributes** on class and properties on your Doctrine Entities
+1. you can use **PHP attributes** on Doctrine Entities' classes and properties
-2. you can configure it with a **YAML** file
+2. you can declare it with a **YAML** file

 ::: tip
-The *DbToolsBundle* does not only work with Doctrine Entities to anonymize data. **You can use it with any database**, all you need is a DBAL connection, all you will need is
+The *DbToolsBundle* does not only work with Doctrine Entities to anonymize data.
+You can use it with *any* database, all you need is a DBAL connection.

-In such case, the YAML configuration is the only available option.
+In such case, the [YAML configuration](../configuration#anonymization) is the only available option.
 :::

 If Doctrine ORM is enabled, the *DbToolsBundle* will automatically look for attributes on your entities.